greenyalol/widget-demo/README.md

 3. npm i
 4. npx webpack

-The result is the module <code>widget.js</code> located in the **dist** directory.
+The result is the module <code>widget.js</code>(module contains styles) located in the **dist** directory.
 Place this script inside the user's working directory.
 After that, execute the render() method with the container property.
 For example:

 ### User website
 ```